* Adopted by the Committee at its sixtieth session (16 February-6 March 2015) .

 (e) Complete its legal reform in the area of family law within a specific time frame, and ensure that both spouses have equal rights and responsibilities during marriage and in the event of its dissolution, in line with article 16 of the Convention and the Committee’s general recommendation No. 29 on article 16 (economic consequences of marriage, family relations and their dissolution).

 Data collection and analysis

-45.The Committee is concerned about the inadequacy of sex-disaggregated statistical data and systems for the compilation and cross-comparison of existing data.
-It notes that data disaggregated by sex, age, nationality, geographical location and socioeconomic background are necessary to accurately assess the situation of women, to determine whether they suffer from discrimination, for informed and targeted policymaking and to systematically monitor and evaluate progress achieved towards the realization of substantive equality of women in all areas covered by the Convention.
+35.The Committee is concerned at the general lack of data disaggregated by sex, age, race, ethnicity, geographical location and socioeconomic background in the areas covered by the Convention, which are necessary to assess the situation of women, for informed and targeted policymaking and to systematically monitor and evaluate progress achieved towards the realization of substantive equality of women in all areas covered by the Convention.

-47. The Committee encourages the State party to accept, as soon as possible, the amendment to article 20 (1) of the Convention concerning the meeting time of the Committee.
+37. The Committee encourages the State party to ratify the Optional Protocol to the Convention and to accept, as soon as possible, the amendment to article 20 (1) of the Convention concerning the meeting time of the Committee.

 Beijing Declaration and Platform for Action

 38. The Committee calls upon the State party to use the Beijing Declaration and Platform for Action in its efforts to implement the provisions of the Convention.

 Millennium Development Goals and the post-2015 development framework

 39. The Committee calls for the integration of a gender perspective, in accordance with the provisions of the Convention, into all efforts aimed at the achievement of the Millennium Development Goals and into the post-2015 development framework.